learn-co-curriculum/phrg-why-layers-of-abstraction/README.md

 Be prepared!
 It's going to be hard to go up layers of abstraction.
 You are no longer just a driver on the web.
 You are now a maker on the web.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-why-layers-of-abstraction/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-why-layers-of-abstraction/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Increasing Layers of Abstraction</p>